magento/merchdocs/src/catalog/product-video.md

 1. In the _Images and Video_ section, click <span class="btn">Add Video</span>.

-    If you haven’t yet configured your YouTube API key, click <span class="btn">OK</span> to continue.
-You won’t be able to link to a YouTube video, but you can go through the process.
+    If you haven't yet configured your YouTube API key, click <span class="btn">OK</span> to continue.
+You won't be able to link to a YouTube video, but you can go through the process.

     ![]({% link images/images/product-video-add.png %}){: .zoom}
     _Add Video_